Airtight glass storage jars in a warm wooden cabinet

 Storing Cannabis Flower

-Airtight glass container.
-Mason jars, UV-blocking glass jars, or similar fully sealed glass containers.
-Plastic containers can affect terpene content over time and should not be used for long-term storage.
+Airtight glass.
+Mason jars, UV-blocking glass jars, or similar sealed glass.
+Plastic can pull at terpenes over time, so it is not ideal for longer storage.

-Cool location.
-Room temperature is acceptable.
-Cooler locations (60 to 70 degrees Fahrenheit) are better.
-Avoid heat sources, direct sunlight, and the top of warm appliances.
+Cool spot.
+Room temperature is fine, cooler is a little better.
+Keep it away from heat sources, sunlight, and the tops of warm appliances.

-Dark location.
-Inside a drawer, cabinet, or opaque container.
-UV-blocking glass jars work well if you prefer to display the cannabis.
+Dark spot.
+A drawer, a cabinet, or an opaque container.
+UV-blocking jars work if you like to see the flower.

-No refrigeration.
-Condensation in a fridge can produce moisture spots on the flower.
-Room temperature is better.
+No fridge.
+Condensation can leave moisture spots on the flower.

 03